 Sennacherib Invades Judah

-1 After Hezekiah’s faithful deeds, Sennacherib king of Assyria came, entered into Judah.
+1 After Hezekiah’s faithful deeds, Sennacherib king of Assyria came and entered into Judah.
 He encamped against the fortified cities, intending to win them for himself.
 2 When Hezekiah saw that Sennacherib had come and that he was planning to fight against Jerusalem, 3 he took counsel with his officials and his warriors to stop the waters of the springs which were outside of the city, and they helped him.

-4 So, many people gathered together and they stopped all the springs and the brook that flowed through the middle of the land, saying, “Why should the kings of Assyria come and find an abundance of water?”
+4 So, many people gathered together, and they stopped all the springs and the brook that flowed through the middle of the land, saying, “Why should the kings of Assyria come and find an abundance of water?”

 5 Hezekiah strengthened himself by rebuilding all of the wall that was broken down and raising it up to the towers with the other wall outside.
 He strengthened Millo in the city of David and made an abundance of weapons and shields.

 6 He set military commanders over the people and gathered them together to him in the wide open space at the gate of the city and spoke encouragingly to them, saying, 7 “Be strong and courageous.
 Do not be afraid or discouraged because of the king of Assyria or because of all the multitudes who are with him, for there is a greater one with us than with him.
 8 With him, is only an arm of flesh, but with us is the Lord our God, to help us and to fight our battles.”
 The people rested on the words of Hezekiah king of Judah.

 Sennacherib Boasts against the Lord